bm2-lab/PerturBase/README.md

 Due to the size exceeding GitHub's limitations, demo data is hosted at [Figshare](https://figshare.com/s/dddc4ddf91d0b100fd6c).
 To run through our standard preprocess workflow, please execute the following commands in the demo data.
 Specifically,

-For RNA-seq and ATAC-seq, please organise the files as:
+For RNA-seq and ATAC-seq, please organize the files as:

 ```bash
 Demo_data